greppo-io/greppo-docs/source/map-components/index.md

 # Map components

-The components that provide an API interface to the (geo)spatial visualizations are described here.
-Greppo uses [Leaflet](https://leafletjs.com/) to render and interact with (geo)spatial data.
+The components that provide an API interface to the geospatial visualizations are described here.
+Greppo uses [Leaflet](https://leafletjs.com/) to render and interact with geospatial data.
 The main components are:

 ```{toctree}
 :maxdepth: 1